GCSE Grade Boundaries 2024: The New Grading System Explained

 Breaking down an exam-style question in a Third Space Learning online revision lesson

-How are the GCSE grade boundaries worked out?
+How GCSE grade boundaries are defined

 Senior examiners take into account a number of factors when deciding on grade boundaries.
+These include:

 • Feedback from examiners about the particular paper;